scollazo/archivematica-docs/admin-manual/installation/installation.rst

 --------------------------

 Archivematica packages are hosted at packages.archivematica.org.
-This has been introduced to allow one central place to store packages for multiple os'es.
+This has been introduced to allow one central place to store packages for multiple OS's.

 1. Add Package Sources